dykyi-roman/service-oriented-architecture/README.md

 ## Sentry

 Sentry provides self-hosted and cloud-based error monitoring that helps all software teams discover, triage, and prioritize errors in real-time.

+## Graylog

+Graylog is a leading centralized log management solution built to open standards for capturing, storing, and enabling real-time analysis of terabytes of machine data.

 ## Newman